Did you know there is a dyslexia font that has been specifically designed for use by people who suffer with dyslexia?

 It is absolutely free to download, however there is an option to donate.
 I highly advise donating something to help the continuation of this extremely useful resource.

 I personally can’t recommend it highly enough.
 It’s so simple to use.
 Enter your email address, open the email you are sent and click on the link.
 You are then taken to their website where you have a choice of which version you would like to download.
-(The latest version of this unique dyslexia font is still in Beta, but can be downloaded.).
+(The latest version is still in Beta, but can be downloaded.).
 It will download in a zip file that once unzipped can be saved to your computer.

 The files you receive are regular, italic, bold and bold-italic.
 Click on each file and it will open in a notepad file ready for installation – that take seconds!
 Open up a Word document to try it out.